“There is only one possibility: victory, defeat or a draw.”– Franz Beckenbauer

 Bilardo had had his day in the sun.
 Now it was Der Kaiser’s turn.
 Having made the decision to step down after the tournament, der Kaiser could retire on a high, having become the first man to captain and coach World Cup winning sides.

 After his retirement as Nationaltrainer Beckenbauer went on to coach both French side Olympique Marseille and his former club FC Bayern München, where in 1994 he was made club president.
 By now a widely-respected figure in the German football establishment, it was Beckenbauer’s well-organised campaign that led to his country winning its bid to host the FIFA World Cup finals in 2006.

-In spite of an overall statistical record that was perhaps not the best when compared to those that went before and came afterwards, Beckenbauer seemed to get things right when they really mattered; his record in friendly matches bordered on the awful, but when it came to the ultimately more important competitive fixtures the statistics were outstanding.
-During his tenure Germany played thirty-four competitive games, losing only five.
+In spite of an overall statistical record that was perhaps not the best when compared to those that went before and came afterwards, Beckenbauer seemed to get things right when they really mattered.
+His record in friendly matches bordered on the awful, but when it came to the ultimately more important competitive fixtures the statistics were outstanding.
+During his tenure Germany played 34 competitive games, losing only five.

 International Career Record as Player (1965-1977)